jwilk-mirrors/pyexiv2/doc/tutorial.rst

-Note that querying the value of a tag may raise an :exc:`ExifValueError` if the format of the raw value is invalid according to the EXIF specification (may happen if it was written by other software that implement the specification in a broken manner), or if pyexiv2 doesn't know how to convert it to a convenient python object.
+Note that querying the value of a tag may raise an :exc:`ExifValueError` if the format of the raw value is invalid according to the EXIF specification (may happen if it was written by other software that implements the specification in a broken manner), or if pyexiv2 doesn't know how to convert it to a convenient python object.

 Accessing the value of a tag as a python object allows easy manipulation and